sarahpenir/sarahpenir.github.io/_posts/2017-10-08-how-to-run-a-process-as-a-background.md

 will only list the processes that are called mafft and owned by root.

-Using the process identifier (PID) listed by pgrep, keep tabs on the parent and child processes of the command using the following command:
+Using the process identifier (PID) listed by pgrep, keep tabs on the parent and child processes of the command using the ```ps``` command:

 ```
 ps PID